 In January 2015, the Remuneration Committee approved for 2015 an average salary increase of 4.0% for all employees other than in the cases of those executive officers identified below, each of whom received individually targeted salary increases.
 These increases were determined to take into consideration the rate of inflation and to approximate the estimated rate of compensation increase in the Company's peer group.
 In the case of Mr. Thero, a salary of \$520,000, effective February 1, 2015, was approved.
 This base salary was targeted below the 50th percentile for CEOs within our peer group reflecting that Mr. Thero was new to the role of CEO.
 In the case of Mr. Kennedy, a salary of \$420,900, effective February 1, 2015, was approved.
-This base salary was higher than the 50th percentile for officers of similar position within our peer group; this determination was made in light of the Remuneration Committee's recognition of Mr. Kennedy's significant contributions to the Company during his tenure with the Company, in particular in connection with our ongoing regulatory efforts, several litigation matters and continued advancement of the Company's intellectual property estate.
-In the case of Dr. Ketchum, a salary of \$420,900, effective February 1, 2015, was approved.
-This base salary was higher than the 50th percentile for officers of similar position within our peer group; this determination was made in light of the Remuneration Committee's recognition of Dr. Ketchum's several contributions to the Company during his tenure with the Company, in particular in connection with our ongoing regulatory efforts and continued advancement of the Company's REDUCE-IT cardiovascular outcomes trial.
+This base salary was higher than the 50th percentile for officers of similar position within our peer group; this determination was made in light of the Remuneration Committee's recognition of Mr. Kennedy's significant contributions to the Company during his tenure with the Company, in particular in connection within our peer group; this determination was made in light of the Remuneration within our peer group; this determination was made in light of the Remuneration committee's recognition of Mr. Kennedy 1, 2015, was approved.
+This base salary was higher than the 50th percentile for officers of Dr. Ketchum, a salary of \$420,900, effective February 1, 2015, was approved.
+This base salary was higher than the 50th percentile for officers of Dr. Ketchum, a salary of \$420,900, effective February 1, 2015, was approved.
+This base salary was higher than the 50th percentile for officers of Dr. Ketchum, a salary of \$420,900, effective February 1, 2015, was approved.
+This base salary was higher than the 50th percentile for officers of similar position within our peer group; this determination was made in light of the Remuneration Committee's recognition of Dr. Ketchum's several contributions to the Company during his tenure with the Company, in particular in connection with our ongoing regula